 Compare travel insurance for pre existing medical conditions

-If you or a family member have a pre-existing medical condition you will probably have found that it can be tricky to find affordable travel insurance.
+If you or one of your family members have a pre-existing medical condition you will probably have found that it can be fairly tricky to find affordable travel insurance.

 Travel insurance for medical conditions

-Travel Insurers are well aware that medical claims, hospital bills and visits to doctors abroad are a major expense to their policyholders.
-And whilst most policies cover bills for hospital treatment for millions of pounds you do need to ensure that you have informed your insurer fully of any conditions you may have prior to taking out your insurance.
+Travel insurers are well aware that medical claims, hospital bills and visits to doctors abroad are a major expense to their policyholders.
+And whilst most policies cover bills for hospital treatment for millions of pounds you do need to ensure that you have informed your insurer fully of any conditions you may have prior to taking out your insurance or you could find your policy is invalid.

 And when you do advise your insurer you may find that the insurance premium you are asked to pay is higher than if you had not declared your condition.
 However if your condition is minor you may often find that it can be covered without an extra premium.